SanidhyaR/Merge-Sort/README.md

 #**Merge Sort**

-__Donald Knuth__
+>**Everyday life is like programming, I guess.
+If you love something you can put beauty on it. -Donald Knuth**

->Everyday life is like programming, I guess.
-If you love something you can put beauty on it. -Donald Knuth__
+##Introduction
 There are a lot of sorting techniques out there but those which are easy to understand are not efficient whereas those which are efficient are not easy to understand.
 But one technique falls between this conundrum; Merge sort is a very easy-to-understand and efficient algorithm for sorting.

 It is based on divide and conquer algorithm in which a problem is divided into smaller sub-problems using recursion and after solving all these sub-problems all the solutions are combined.